 4) Try not to worry

 Sixth form, college, apprenticeship, uni, gap year, job… A lot can ride on exams.
-But both Jesus and Paul talked about not worrying (Matthew 6:25-34, Philippians 4:6).
-Know that ultimately we can make plans but the Lord establishes our steps (Proverbs 16:9).
+Our natural tendency can be to worry (for more on the theme of worry/anxiety check out this talk by Andy).
+Know that ultimately, we can make plans but the Lord establishes our steps (Proverbs 16:9).

 So, give it your all but try to keep perspective and cut yourself some slack.